 - A single person could receive up to $1,436*

-- Parents could receive thousands of dollars annually in child tax benefits.
+- Parents could receive thousands of dollars annually in Canada child benefit.

 - Parents with school aged children could receive a School Supplement benefit of $100 per child.